OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 using the `-B` option.
 It takes a file as an argument.

-safeguard-bash provides a convenience script for downloading a trusted certificate bundle directly from the Safeguard API that can be used in future calls.
+safeguard-bash provides a convenience script for downloading a trusted certificate bundle directly from the SPP API that can be used in future calls.
 This means you can export the bundle from a secure environment and then require it in production to be sure that you are talking to the correct appliance.